kkemple/agentforce-engineering-agent/README.md

 # Agentforce Engineering Agent

-This agent provides programming assistance and integrates with development tools like Asana and GitHub to help engineering teams be more productive directly from Salesforce.
+This agent provides programming assistance and integrates with development tools like Asana and GitHub to help engineering teams be more productive directly from Salesforce and Slack.

 ## What is an Agentforce agent?